gjpelletier/pstide/README.md

 # Example 2.
 Tides at a specified longitide and latitude

 Copy/paste and run the following in Jupyter Notebook to produce the figure below showing the tides closest to lon=-122.615 and lat=47.885 in August 2025.
+This example shows how to specify the start datetime of the tide predictions.
 The tide predictions are also stored in the result dictionary as a pandas dataframe in result['df_tide'].
 ```
 from pstide import run_pstide
 result = run_pstide(lon=-122.615, lat=47.885, start='2025-08-01T00:00:00', length=31)